Special Confidant and Advisor To NEW Firm Leaders

 Establishing strategies for sorting through a mountain of new data, so your first months are manageable.

 You Can Maintain Focus by:

 Discerning your "top priorities" from a sea of supposedly urgent contenders;

 Clarifying key metrics to measure personal, team, and firm success;

 Delegating appropriately; and

 Demonstrating personal accountability while holding others accountable, from the beginning.

-• Monthly (face-to-face videoconferencing) feedback and goal-setting sessions.
+• TEN sequential (face-to-face videoconferencing) feedback and goal-setting sessions (see Outline below)

-• Ongoing coaching by videoconference, telephone, or in person.
+• Ongoing virtual coaching by videoconference or telephone.

 • On-site observations - shadowing - can be included if and when desired.

 • Review of progress towards goals.

 • After-hour video and/or telephone consultation provided during and outside office hours as required.